iterative/mlem.ai/content/docs/user-guide/building/venv.md

 Other options include using:

-- `-c no_cache=True` -- to disable caching while fetching packages in creation of the environment.
+- `--no_cache True` -- to disable caching while fetching packages in creation of the environment.
-- `-c current_env=True` -- whether to install the requirements in a currently activated virtual environment.
+- `--current_env True` -- whether to install the requirements in a currently activated virtual environment.